mnelson4/yet-another-related-posts-plugin/readme.txt

 	* The "show excerpt" option now shows the first `n` words of the excerpt, rather than the content ([by request](http://wordpress.org/support/topic/212577))
 	* Added an `echo` parameter to the `related_*()` functions, with default value of `true`.
 If `false`, the function will simply return the output.
 	* Added support for the [AllWebMenus Pro](http://wordpress.org/extend/plugins/allwebmenus-wordpress-menu-plugin/) plugin
-	* Further internationalization (including the donate button)
+	* Further internationalization (including the donate button and overused words lists ([by request](http://wordpress.org/support/topic/159359)))

 == Future versions ==

 The following feature requests have been made and may be incorporated into a future release.
 If you have a bug fix, please start a new thread on [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin).

-* User-defineable stopwords, especially to support other languages, [by request](http://wordpress.org/support/topic/159359)
-* Localization
-* Date and comment count in excerpt, [by request](http://wordpress.org/support/topic/156231)
+* More customizeable displays so that you can, for example, add the date and comment count in the excerpt ([by request](http://wordpress.org/support/topic/156231))
+* More localizations
 * Sentece-aware excerpts, [by request](http://wordpress.org/support/topic/162465)